mths0x5f/keycloak-sms-provider/README.md

 the default like Kerberos or LDAP.
 I may try to help you but I cannot guarantee.

 ## Thanks
-Some code written were inspired by these two projects: [keycloak-phone-authenticator](https://github.com/FX-HAO/keycloak-phone-authenticator) and [keycloak-sms-authenticator](https://github.com/gwallet/keycloak-sms-authenticator).
+Some code written is based on existing ones in these two projects: [keycloak-phone-authenticator](https://github.com/FX-HAO/keycloak-phone-authenticator) and [keycloak-sms-authenticator](https://github.com/gwallet/keycloak-sms-authenticator).
 Certainly I would have many problems coding all those providers blindly.
 Thank you!